ClimateImpactLab/energy-code-release-2020/3_post_projection/1_visualise_impacts/README.md

 ## Overview
 - Codes in this repo reproduce figures in the paper that are visualisations of projected impacts, in order to show their distribution across space and time.

+## Run instruction
+Use `./1_visualise_impacts.sh` to run all scripts in this directory, or refer to it for commands to run each script.

 ## Code specific notes

 ### `bar_chart_fig_2B/`